jabemp/emp-auto-template/README.md

     </scene>
 </results>
 ```
-The where-clause (ex: `select * from index where date = '17.10.21'`) will hopefully narrow down the `scene`-list down to 1.
+The where-clause (ex: `select * from index where date = '17.10.21'`) in the query will hopefully narrow down the `scene`-list down to 1.
 This means we have a match between release and episode.
-It is also possible to match on title in case the episode list does not provide dates.
+It is also possible to match on title (from the title in the release name) agains element `titlematch` in the xml in case the episode list does not provide dates.

 Here is an example with output from YQL response from a `<sitename>_scene.xml`:
 ```
 <results>
   <scene>
-    <title>Stepmom Fantasies</title>
+    <title>A Stepmom's Secrets</title>
     <dateiso>2017-10-21</dateiso>
     <poster>http://www.kinkysite.com/videos/ep/1234/cover.jpg</poster>
     <images>